Mordrog/RoR2-PlayerRespawnSystem/README.md

 Find my other mods here: https://thunderstore.io/package/Mordrog/

 ### Changelog
+#### 2.0.3
+- Fix for Survivors of the Void changes
+- Fix bug where sometimes respawn system would not correctly destroy it's instance resulting in it's duplication
+- Added new void boss stage to ignored by default
+- Added option to turn off respawn on selected game modes

 #### 2.0.2
 - Fix for Anniversary Update
 - Fix issue where game would freeze if no proper repsawn point was found